Keeper-Security/Commander/python/README.md

 sudo pip3 install PyMySQL
 ```

+NOTE: Keeper Commander is only compatible with Python 3.
+Do not use with older 2.x versions.

 2. Set up a Keeper account from https://keepersecurity.com if you don't already have one.

 3. Execute command line program as described below or use a config.json file to streamline usage.
 Command line arguments will override the configuration file.